A01: Discrete Riemann Surfaces (continued)

 - Principal Investigators: Günter Ziegler, Raman Sanyal, Carsten Lange

-- Investigators: Philip Brinkmann, Moritz Firsching, Tobias Friedel, Lauri Loiskekoski, Hannah Schäfer Sjöberg
+- Investigators: Philip Brinkmann, Moritz Firsching, Tobias Friedl, Lauri Loiskekoski, Hannah Schäfer Sjöberg

 Polytopes are solid bodies bounded by flat facets.
 Alternatively, they can be described as the convex hull of their vertices.
 Thus a polytope can be presented by information on two aspects, a geometric one: "What are the coordinates of the vertices" and a combinatorial one: "Which vertex is incident to which face".
 There are many interrelations between these two levels: Combinatorial requirements enforce restrictions on the geometry, and vice versa.
 A03 studies aspects of this interplay.